k-archive/arangojs/README.md

     Base URL of the ArangoDB server.

     If you want to use ArangoDB with HTTP Basic authentication, you can provide the credentials as part of the URL, e.g. `http://user:pass@localhost:8529`.
-You can still override these credentials at any time using the *useBasicAuth* or *useBearerAuth* methods.

     The driver automatically uses HTTPS if you specify an HTTPS *url*.